 Originally under the Children’s Act 1989 there was great emphasis placed on the rights of parents but as the cases have evolved, a greater emphasis has been placed on the role of grandparents and the wider family in a child’s upbringing.

 The role of a grandparent, if available, is vital to a child’s upbringing.
 Often during disputes over children the grandparents can soon be forgotten.
 In some cases a grandparent may lose contact altogether with their grandchild.

 What are Grandparents rights?

-Grandparents do not have automatic rights to contact with their grandchild.
-However with the leave of the Court, they are able to make an application for contact and the Courts do recognise that they have a valuable role to play in the upbringing of the child therefore unless there is evidence to the contrary such as violence or abuse, usually the Courts will allow grandparents an Order to see their grandchildren for contact or indeed for residence if this is necessary.
+Grandparents do not have automatic rights to have contact with their grandchild.
+However, with the leave of the Court, they are able to make an application for contact.
+The Courts will consider whether the grandparents have a valuable role to play in the upbringing of the child.

-Remember the child’s best interests are the most important thing to consider and a Court will only make a decision that is in the best interests of the child.
+Remember the child’s best interests are the most important thing to consider.
+The Court will only make a decision that is in the best interests of the child.

 Often, we are asked by our clients, “What are Grandparents Rights?”.
 If you are a Grandparent or parent and want to talk to one of our team or find out more about the rights of grandparents, then please do not hesitate to contact us.Contact Children Department